ElektraInitiative/libelektra/doc/decisions/high_level_api.md

 - Thread-safety: a handle is the accepted better solution than having to care about whether it is reentrant, thread-safe, ...
-- assumes that spec is available and installed correctly (fail in kdbhlOpen otherwise)
+- assumes that spec is available and installed correctly (fail in elektraOpen otherwise)
 - lookups for non-specified keys yield errors (in particular if they are not present)
 - many projects do not care about some limitations (no binary, no meta-data) but prefer a straight-forward way to get/set config